 Since the agency’s chairman, Gary Gensler, stated this week once more that the majority of digital assets ought to be treated as securities, the SEC in particular has been closely monitoring the cryptocurrency market.
 Additionally, this research has urged the Federal Trade Commission and the Consumer Financial Protection Bureau to oppose unethical business practices.

-The issue is that no laws have yet been mandated yet and the new instructions use the power of already-existing regulators like the Securities and Exchange Commission and the Commodity Futures Trading Commission.
+The issue is that no laws have yet been mandated.
+Hence the new instructions use the power of already-existing regulators.
+Like the Securities and Exchange Commission and the Commodity Futures Trading Commission.

-The report offers general recommendations for an increase in risks but it does not offer ideas for specific regulations or legislation.
+The report offers general recommendations for an increase in risks.
+But it does not offer ideas for specific crypto regulations or legislation.
 The report just included the introduction of CBDC but no single decision have made for the issues.
 This was just a technical report to help people understand the concept of CBDC.

 For more cryptocurrency-related content check out Suncrypto Academy.